agalueu/Healthcare-Anaylisis/README.md

 - Analysis_resume.md     → All queries analysis used for this repository
 - README.md              → project summary and instructions

+### 🗄 Database Schema & ERD

+The database contains tables for patients, encounters, conditions, procedures, medications, and observations.
+The ERD illustrates relationships such as one patient having multiple encounters, and each encounter being linked to procedures and conditions.

+### 📌 Entity-Relationship Diagram (ERD):
+![ERD](docs/ERD.png)

 ### 🔗 Relationships (ERD)
 The database schema connects patients with their encounters, conditions, medications, and procedures.
 The ERD is included in the /docs folder for visualization of table relationships.

-![ERD](docs/ERD.png)

 ### 🔄 How to Reproduce
 - Create a PostgreSQL database: